-- To “clean” the ears, I still use a slightly damp, soft towel to rub inside the ears to check for lumps, bugs, ticks, etc.
+- To “clean” the ears, I still use a slightly damp, soft towel to rub inside the ears and wipe down the outside of the ear.

 Your horse needs to tolerate ear handling.
 It may take a while to train him, but it’s worth it.